xfsnowind/xfsnowind.github.io/content/blogs/frontend-video-learning-notes.md

 Live streaming for iOS devices with HLS or DASH needs an index file with format M3U8.
 It is the format that is supported by the native video player in iOS, which is the AVPlayer.

+In theory, DASH streaming cannot be played in the Apple's devices, but we have some other alternatives.

+1. Use a third-party player app
+There are a number of third-party player apps available in the App Store that support DASH streaming.
+Some popular options include: **VLC for iOS**, **MX Player**, **Infuse Pro**, etc
+2. Use the built-in iOS player with a third-party DRM plugin It can be enabled by installing the third-party DRM plugins, which are normally provided by the content provider, such as Netflix or Amazon Prime Video.
+Once plugins are installed, the build-in iOS player could be used to play the DASH streams that are protected by the corresponding DRM scheme.

 ### WebSocket

 Websocket is a realtime protocol that enables client-server bi-directional communication over a persisitent, single-socket connection.
 This is largely used in the applications that require real time communication and cooperations, such as Google doc.
 And comparing the Http-based protocol's long polling, websocket is based on event-driven, this can help to reduce latency and improve the performance of the live stream.

 But using WebSocket for live streaming [have the problem of backpressure](https://developer.chrome.com/en/articles/websocketstream/), the client cannot consume the data sent from server.

-So **How to solve this?** One solution would be pushing the data to the buffer when available.
+One solution would be pushing the data to the buffer when available.
 But what if the buffer is full?
 So another solution would be `speed up` the live streaming.
 If the current time is behind the duration, we can increase the speed based on the lag time.
+And of course, effecting user experience would be the trade-off.

 ### WebRTC